 Insurances can be very confusing when it comes to healthcare, but don’t worry.
-At the Intermountain Vein Center, we go over your insurance coverage to help you understand what they will cover for your medical procedures in our office.
+At IVC, we go over your insurance coverage to help you understand what they will cover for your medical procedures in our office.
 So when you leave our office, you will have a better understanding of the cost for treatment as well as budgeting and financing for your health.

 Do I pay monthly, or yearly?